luciankahn/tubular-faker/README.md

 ### Contributing

 * Test your code.
-* Make a pull request.
+* Pull and merge the "development" branch into your local branch before making a pull request.
+* Make your pull request to "development", not master!
 * Be funny.